-Duncan Power has over twenty years’ experience working in the not for profit and social enterprise worlds in a financial and advisory capacity.
+Duncan Power, Graduate of the Australian Institute of Company Directors, has over twenty years’ experience working in the not for profit and social enterprise worlds in a financial and advisory capacity.

 Duncan joined British registered Bank Mercury Provident (now known as Triodos Bank) in 1989 as CEO following a career in Accountancy in New Zealand.
 The bank specialised in making loans to organisations that were for community benefit as well as being financially viable.
 During the 5 years he was at the helm of this bank, the balance sheet grew over 600%.